DevOpsBootcamp/website/source/cloud-infrastructure.rst

 .. ifnotslides::

     Public clouds are services you subscribe to which allow you to run and rent server-space on somebody else's cloud.
-This is cheap and easy to work with, but may be restricted during times of heavy use.
+This is cheap to start and easy to work with, but may be restricted during times of heavy use.

 Cloud + Configuration Management